 By Andrew Galbraith and David Stanway

-The snap lockdown, announced by Shanghai’s city government on Sunday, will split the city in two roughly along the Huangpu River for nine days to allow for “staggered” testing.
-It is the biggest COVID-related disruption to hit the city.
+The snap lockdown, announced by the local government late on Sunday, will split China’s most populous city roughly along the Huangpu River for nine days to allow for “staggered” testing by healthcare workers in white hazmat suits.

-“Many wholesale markets are now closed,” said Bi Yingwu, a 50-year old stallholder.
+“Many wholesale markets are now closed,” Bi Yingwu, a 50-year old stallholder, said.
 “Some vendors are reluctant to buy in vegetables.
 If we cannot get vegetables from wholesalers or the wet market is closed, we are finished.”

-The lockdown order marks a turnaround for Shanghai’s authorities, which as late as Saturday denied the city would be locked down as it pursued a more piecemeal “slicing and gridding” approach to try to rein in infections.
+The curbs mark a turnaround for Shanghai’s authorities, who as recently as Saturday denied the city would be locked down as it pursued a more piecemeal “slicing and gridding” approach to try to rein in infections.

 Wu Fan, a member of Shanghai’s expert COVID team, said recent mass testing had found “large scale” infections throughout the city, triggering the stronger response.

-“Containing the large scale outbreak in our city is very important because once infected people are put under control, we have blocked transmission,” she told a briefing, adding that testing would be carried out until all risks were eliminated.
+“Containing the large scale outbreak in our city is very important because, once infected people are put under control, we have blocked transmission,” she told a briefing.

-“When case numbers reach a certain level, the difficulty of relying upon previous staff deployments increases by a large degree,” he told government newspaper Liberation Daily, adding that the new lockdown should at least ensure the “stillness” required to bring the outbreak under control.
+“When case numbers reach a certain level, the difficulty of relying upon previous staff deployments increases by a large degree,” he told government newspaper Liberation Daily.

-Shanghai also said on Sunday it would suspend public transport, including ride-hailing services, in locked down areas.
-It also ordered the suspension of work at firms and factories, exempting those offering public services or supplying food.
+Shanghai also ordered firms to shut, exempting those offering public services or supplying food, although factories that managed to put in “closed-loop” systems could continue production.
 Some hospitals also suspended services as they release staff and other resources to assist with mass testing.

 U.S. automaker Tesla is suspending production at its factory, located in a district impacted by the first stage of the lockdown, for four days, two people familiar with the matter told Reuters.